-I believed that my life was relatively calm until I went to the countryside of Nicaragua and heard only birds chirping.
+I believed that my life was relatively calm until I went to the countryside and heard only birds chirping.

 I thought there was peace in my life until I experienced absolute environmental peace peace.

 Given that I talk so much about crafting dream lives and living with only what you love, it was this horrific realization that would make me quite the hypocrite, but I think without real calm I couldn’t see my own mental and physical clutter to release.
 Staring down my own noise and letting it go, albeit reluctantly, I now see how I can be of greater service and how I can create with more gratitude.

 It’s not something I think, it’s something I now feel and know to be true.

 Do you have ways of living and habits that you think define you, even if they are a lot of pressure to maintain?
 Do you have things that keep repeating themselves- habits, problems, obstacles, even clutter- that you can’t seem to ever let go so you’ve taken them on as a part of “how things are”?